lukelorusso/VerticalSeekBar/README.md

 ## Still want more? ##

-If this level of customization is not enough for you, I have one last good news: the seekbar layout is ENTIRELY CUSTOMIZABLE!
+If this level of customization is not enough, I have one last good news for you: the seekbar layout is ENTIRELY CUSTOMIZABLE!

-Just pick the original [**layout_verticalseekbar.xml**](/verticalseekbar/src/main/res/layout/layout_verticalseekbar.xml) and put it in your project's `res/layout` folder.
+You can pick the original [**layout_verticalseekbar.xml**](/verticalseekbar/src/main/res/layout/layout_verticalseekbar.xml) and put it in your project's `res/layout` folder.

-Now you can modify it as you wish, remembering to keep all the original ids! 😉
+Now you can modify it as you wish; just remember to keep all the original ids! 😉 (`thumbCardView` and `thumbPlaceholder` can be safely removed)

 - - -